Home Publications Working Papers Teaching CV Hiring RA Zhanhui Chen

 Download: Main paper

-Learning the Stochastic Discount Factor
+Cross-Sectional Learning and Inference for the Stochastic Discount Factor

 with Yi Ding, Yingying Li, and Xinghua Zheng